catalyst-cloud/catalystcloud-docs/source/object-storage/replication-policy.rst

   You cannot change the storage policy of an already existing container.
 The only way to change the policy of a container is during it's creation.

-There are two ways to create containers that use a single region policy.
-You can create your container via the Dashboard or through the use of the command line, both of which are detailed below.
+There are multiple ways to create containers that use a single region policy.
+You can create your container via the Dashboard or through the use of the command line, making use of the openstack CLI or by making calls to the object storage API directly.
+All of which are detailed below.

 Dashboard method
 ================